HanKruiger/hankruiger.com/content/posts/2019-08-17_dumbing_down_my_website.md

 +++
-title = "Dumbing down my website"
+title = "Dumbing down my website" description = "Post about my website, and how and why I dumbed it down"
 +++
 When you're reading this, my website has been updated to be more minimal, simple, and fast.